thednp/fetch-library-data/llm/vitest.md

 #### Default fixture [​](#default-fixture)

-Since Vitest 3, you can provide different values in different [projects](/guide/projects).
+Since Vitest 3, you can provide different values in different [projects](/guide/workspace).
 To enable this feature, pass down `{ injected: true }` to the options.
 If the key is not specified in the [project configuration](/config/#provide), then the default value will be used.

-fixtures.test.tsvitest.config.ts
+fixtures.test.tsvitest.workspace.ts

 ts